jrenaud90/TidalPy/Documentation/utilities_x/binary_x.md

 Use `binary_string_bytes(text)` when computing a record's payload size, so the header and the payload cannot disagree.

-## Nested and recursive serialization
+## Nested and Recursive Serialization

 Containers own sub-objects that have to round-trip with them: a layer owns its physics models, a world owns its layers, a system owns its worlds.
 The encoding is uniform at every level.